 A topic of much discussion in recent months has been the implications of the General Data Protection Regulation (GDPR) on the availability of data.
 Today data is the lifeblood of effective marketing, used to obtain insights into as-yet-unknown customers, to enrich audiences who pass through websites and apps, and to better target and optimize advertising campaigns.
-In May 2018 when new data privacy regulations come into play marketers must prepare for a seismic shift.
-Here’s what marketers need to know to prepare their customer data strategy to comply with GDPR regulations without sacrificing marketing effectiveness.
+In May 2018 when renewed data privacy legislation comes into play, marketers must prepare for a seismic shift.
+Here’s what marketers need to know to prepare their customer data strategy to comply with the GDPR regulations without sacrificing marketing effectiveness.

 What exactly is the GDPR?

-It’s an important new privacy law, designed by the European Commission to hand over more control to EU citizens around the use of their data.
-The law applies to any business that processes the data of European citizens regardless of their location, that undergoes data operations about data subjects in the Union.
+It’s an important updated data protection law, designed by the European Union to hand back control to data subjects of the use of their data.
+The law applies to any business, regardless of their location, that undergoes data operations about data subjects in the Union.